 Credit a collapsed caldera for the staggering beauty of Santorini.
 The Greek island traces the outer edge of a dormant volcano.
 Take a short boat trip to Palea Kameni, one of the two small volcanic islands in the middle of Santorini’s bay, for a soak in the famous hot springs.

-Check Prices for Ikies - Traditional Houses in Oia
+Check Prices for Ikies Santorini in Oia, Santorini

 Davolja Varos, Serbia